 - Now click on PDA and select the firmware file with .tar.md5 extension.

-- Finally, hit Start button and wait till installation is complete and you see “PASS!!” signal followed by automatic reboot of the device.
+- Finally, hit the Start button and wait till the installation is complete and you see “PASS!!” signal followed by an automatic reboot of the device.

 The phone will finally boot and it will be unrooted.

 In case, your Galaxy S4 is stuck on the Samsung logo for more than 5 minutes and is caught into a bootloop, do this:

 - Pull out the battery, wait for about 30 seconds and put the battery to its place again.